Anthony Quinn Warner identified as Nashville bomber

 Correction: An earlier version of this story wrongly identified the source who told CNN that a tip about the RV led officials to the home of a person of interest.
 That information is from a law enforcement official.

-CNN's Natasha Chen, Kay Jones, Eric Levenson, Paul P. Murphy, Evan Perez, Shimon Prokupecz, Hollie Silverman and Brian Stelter contributed to this report.
+CNN's Natasha Chen, Margaret Given, Kay Jones, Eric Levenson, Paul P. Murphy, Evan Perez, Shimon Prokupecz, Hollie Silverman, and Brian Stelter contributed to this report.